-In essence this simply alluring Lakeland home affords its guests the very best of all worlds.
-Ideal for relaxation, exploration and adventure or a healthy mix of everything.
+In essence Lake House offers the very best of all worlds.
+Ideal for relaxation, exploration and adventure.
 Perfect for couples, friends and families alike.

 Entrance to the kitchen/dining room, a bright and well-appointed room with all mod cons, electric cooker/hob, microwave, dishwasher and fridge freezer.

 To access the living area, a short flight of steps leads from the kitchen.
 A spacious and welcoming sitting room can be found just off the hallway.
 Complete with lake and mountain views this delightful room offers comfortable sofas, log burning stove and wide screen TV, perfect for cosy nights and lazy days.
 Guests can also access the enclosed private terrace garden from the sitting room through the large French doors, the perfect space to sit, drink in the scenery and watch the world pass by.

 Stairs lead up from the hallway to three stylish bedrooms along with the master bathroom.
 All bedrooms are situated at the front of the house and enjoy fantastic views.